FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 1. Find or create the assets folder

-    * The ACA configs have the ability to configure different asset files within the application that are placed under within an `Assets` folder.
+    * We have the ability to configure different asset files within the application when they are placed under an `Assets` folder.
     * However, only assets that will override the default assets will be placed within this folder.
 So, it is possibly to not have this `Assets` folder.
-Please create that folder now if not already created.
+    * If the folder path does not exist in the share repository, create it now.
+The folder path needed in the share repository is `hpi > default > Assets`
+        * Note that this path assumes the appId is configured to the default (`optimus.overlayConfigOverrideAppId=default`) if you are overriding this value, you will need to update this path to reflect that.
 1. Name the overlay config override zip file

     * Naming is important within the `Assets` folder as AEVT will look for a particular zip name.
 This zip name is configurable within the `application.properties`.
 The default zip name is `oc-overlay-override-files`.